PotentialVenkat/LoanRepaymentCalculator/README.md

 Dowload or clone this project :

 Import  as maven project.
-If lombok is not there in your project before importing, please run the below jar at lombok.jar location.
+If lombok is not there in your eclipse before importing, please run the below jar at lombok.jar location after importing the project.

 java -jar lombok-1.18.10.jar .